spenwall/netlify-shortener/README.md

 ## Step 2

-Clone the repo on your machine
+Clone the repo on your machine and run `npm run setup`.

 ## Step 3